darkeclipz/clappy-bird-vr/README.md

 # clappy-bird-vr
-Clappy Bird VR - without clapping
+Clappy Bird VR - without clapping.

 As a coding challenge, we decided to make a Flappy Bird version in VR.
 The idea was to jump by clapping.